paylogic/paylogic-jenkins-plugins/README.rst

 - GatekeeperPlugin: a Jenkins plugin that merges a feature branch to a release branch (meant to run before tests).
 - UpmergePlugin: a Jenkins plugin that merges current release branch to next release branch until there are no further releases available.

-Plugins depend on the `Jenkins Redis plugin`, which is in its own repository.

 How to get a build using all the plugins running